barolab/foobar-infra/docs/challenge.md

 The Docker Image will be released on GHCR, and since we're using a private repository we need to have a Kubernetes Docker config secret with a Token that `kubelet` can use to pull the Docker image.

-For simplicity I'll use a PAT from my Github Account instead of using a Service Account, the only permissions that this token requires is `read:packages`.
+For simplicity I'll use a PAT from my GitHub Account instead of using a Service Account, the only permissions that this token requires is `read:packages`.

 We'll pass that to Terraform using the ENV variable, and since we're adding more and more variables to those